FLU SEASON 2020

 - chronic liver disease, such as hepatitis

-- chronic neurological conditions, such as Parkinson's disease, motor neurone disease or multiple sclerosis (MS)
+- chronic neurological conditions, such as Parkinson's disease, motor neurone disease, multiple sclerosis (MS), or cerebral palsy

 - problems with your spleen – for example, sickle cell disease or if you have had your spleen removed

-- a weakened immune system as the result of conditions such as HIV and AIDS, or medication such as steroid tablets or chemotherapy
+- a weakened immune system as the result of conditions such as HIV and AIDS, or medicines such as steroid tablets or chemotherapy

-- being seriously overweight (BMI of 40 or above)
+- being seriously overweight (a BMI of 40 or above)